DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ### Translations

-Translations should be made from the English version.
+Translations should be based on the English version of each DigiFact.
 New DigiFacts must be added in English first with other languages beneath it.
-All additional languages must be checked by a native speaker.

 Please help by providing translations for additional langauges, or improving existing ones.
 Please update the table below when you make changes, including a link to your Github profile.

+To get started, please fork the repo.
+Edit digifacts-multilang.json and make a PR with your changes.
+Please check the JSON is valid before doing do.

 | Language                 | Verified by                                      | Last Updated | Status                                              |
 |--------------------------|--------------------------------------------------|--------------|-----------------------------------------------------|